cloudevents/spec/discovery.md

 ## API Specification

-All of the APIs specified below MUST be supported by compliant Discovery Endpoint implementations.
+All of the API endpoints specified below MUST be supported by compliant Discovery Endpoint implementations.

 Note: the relative paths specified below are NOT REQUIRED to be at the root of the `fpath` (per RFC1738).
 However, they are REQUIRED to match the end of it.